CSC3170-2022Fall/project-team-1/README.md

 	- Start to prepare for the report
 	- Improvement of the frontend
 - Dec 27, 2022
-	- Fix bugs of backend and frontend
+	- Fix bugs of the backend and frontend
 	- Version 1.0 finished
 	- Work on the presentation
 	- Work on the report